phildong/BehaviorTracking/README.md

 As of yet, mpg1, wmv, and avi (mp4 codec) all seem to work.

 ## Running Code
-After downloading the files onto your local computer in a single folder, from the terminal activate the necessary Conda environment ('''source activate EnvironmentName''') and open Jupyter Notebook ('''jupyter notebook'''), then navigate to the files on your computer.
+After downloading the files onto your local computer in a single folder, from the terminal activate the necessary Conda environment (```source activate EnvironmentName```) and open Jupyter Notebook (```jupyter notebook```), then navigate to the files on your computer.
 The individual scripts contain more detailed instructions.